We have three large jaboticaba bushes. They flower and fruit several times each

 ● Freshly harvested jaboticaba fruit

-Wash the jaboticaba fruit and place into a large saucepan.
+De-stalk and wash the jaboticaba fruit and place into a large saucepan.

-Softly boil the fruit, stirring regularly so that it does not stick to the
+(no need to add water), stirring regularly so that it does not stick to the

 saucepan.
 When the fruit begins to soften, use a potato masher to squash the